Working with Delivery Promise components

 RegionModal

 is a component that serves as a section under the Global Sections content type in the Headless CMS.
-It contains logic to enforce mandatory location entry if specified in the discovery.config.js
+It contains logic to enforce required location input if specified in the discovery.config.js

-file, meaning the modal cannot be closed without providing a location.
+file, which means the modal can't be closed without providing a location.
 It checks for valid postal codes and verifies product availability for the given location.

 - UI Components: